 Listed below are the dates and times of additional Budget Committee meetings, if needed.
 These are in-person/virtual public meetings where deliberations of the Budget Committee will take place.
 Any person may provide comment or testimony.

-comment or testimony.

 In-person/Virtual - April 16, 2025, 7:00 p.m.
 In-person/Virtual - May 23, 2025, 7:00 p.m.